 Osteopathic doctors are trained to the same degree as medical doctors, but osteopathic medicine schools place an emphasis on the role that bones and joints play in illness.
 The osteopathic philosophy is that the mind, body, and spirit form a single, holistic unit.
 Treating this trinity as a whole is vital to good health, so that’s where osteopathic manipulative medicine focuses.

-Doctors of osteopathic medicine look also at how your lifestyle and environment affect your health.
+Doctors of osteopathic medicine take a holistic approach, looking also at how your lifestyle and environment affect your health.
 The goal of osteopathic medicine as a whole is to form a partnership with you to help you get and stay healthy.

 Managing And Preventing Chronic Pain